Sichii/Chaos-Server/docs/articles/MetaData.md

 ## MetaDataCacheOptions

-The `MetaDataCacheOptions` class contains configuration for the `MetaDataCache` class.
+The `MetaDataStoreOptions` class contains configuration for the `MetaDataStore` class.
 The following properties are
 available:
 [!code-csharp[](../../Chaos/Services/Storage/Options/MetaDataStoreOptions.cs)]

 ### Mutators

-Mutators are used to modify Item metadata before it is finalized.
+Mutators are used to modify item metadata before it is finalized.
 For example, if you implement a system in your server for enchanting items, the enchanted items would not be completely new items.
 You could achieve those enchantments by setting the values on Item.cs and letting them serialize as overrides to the template values.
 To have these items show up in metadata, you would create a mutator that simulates enchantments through non-destructive mutation of an item meta node.

-Implement your own mutator as implementations of the [IItemMetaNodeMutator](<xref:Chaos.MetaData.Abstractions.IItemMetaNodeMutator`1>) interface and add it to the `MetaDataCacheOptions` via the `Chaos.Services.Configuration.OptionsConfigurer`
+Implement your own mutator as implementations of the [IItemMetaNodeMutator](<xref:Chaos.MetaData.Abstractions.IItemMetaNodeMutator`1>) interface and add it to the `MetaDataStoreOptions` via the `Chaos.Services.Configuration.OptionsConfigurer`

 ### Example